ndhoang123/ITKowledge/DB/README.md

 - A **foreign key** is a column or combination of two columns that are used to establish the connection between two tables.

 ## Trigger
+- A trigger is a special type of stored procedure that automatically runs when an event occurs in the database server.

 ## Stored Procedure and Function
 ### **Stored procedure**